jakubgiminski/collection/readme.md

     }
 }
 ```
 `Collection` also supports primitive types such as `int` or `string`.
-Head to the [examples](https://github.com/jakubgiminski/collection/tree/master/examples) section to examine
+Head to the [tests](https://github.com/jakubgiminski/collection/tree/master/tests) section to examine
 more use cases.
-Also, the entire test suite is built around those, so you can see how `Collection` works in more detail
-by looking at the [tests](https://github.com/jakubgiminski/collection/tree/master/tests).

 ### Documentation
 Naturally, `Collection` does what any collection would do - you can count it, iterate over it, add and remove elements.